aweary/blog/content/blog/error-driven-development-react/index.md

 Let's use Twitter as an example again, to see how this would work.
 We'll start at the top and then drill down into the follower recommendation section.

 <div class="blurb">
 <div class="emoji">☝️</div>
 <div>

-This analysis contains no small part of personal opinion and bias based on my experience and perception of these features work and how _I'd expect them_ to work.
-It's by no means meant to be the "correct" answer, we just want to get a feel for the process itself.
+This analysis contains no small part opinion and bias based on my perception of these features work and how _I'd expect them_ to work.
+It's not meant to be the "correct" answer, we just want to get a feel for the process itself.

 </div>
 </div>

 ![A screenshot of Twitter with the timeline and follower recommendation sections highlighted](./twitter-section-1.png)

+Starting at the top we can identify three main content sections: **Home**, **Trends for you**, and **Who to follow**.
 Let's drill into the **Who to follow** section.

+We start by asking ourselves:

+> How should an error in this component affect its siblings?

+We can make this question a little more concrete by rephrasing it as:

+> If this component was to crash, should it's siblings also crash?

-So we want to consider how an error in the **Who to follow** section should affect its siblings, so lets ask ourselves: **if the _Who to Follow_ section crashed, should the _Home_ and _Trends_ sections also crash?**.
+So when considering **Who to follow** we ask: **if the _Who to Follow_ section crashed, should the _Home_ and _Trends_ sections also crash?**.
 I think this is a clear case where they _shouldn't_.
 The other sections don't seem to rely on each other, so this is a great place to put an error boundary.

 #### Twitter Deep Dive: Who To Follow